Ciril Amorós

 Amorós joined Valencia during the 1924–25 season, staying in the club for a decade and gaining the promotion to first division.
-At Mestalla he was remembered as an elegant and efective player, shy outside the pitch.
+At Mestalla he was remembered as an elegant and effective player, shy outside the pitch.
 Despite that, he was a player with a strong mood, and served as the team captain.

 Alongside Pasarín, he was one of the players who led an incident in the Chamartín Stadium during a Copa del Rey match in 1930, when Valencia players left the pitch before the game ended as a protest against a referee's favoritism for Real Madrid, the home team.

-On 21 March 1933, he received an homage in Mestalla Stadium, where he received a cup and Valencia CF played a friendly match.
+On 21 March 1933, he received an homage in Mestalla Stadium, where he received a cup and Valencia played a friendly match.